hamad3xk/CSI2101-Scripts/README.md

 countdf.sh = task 3
 searchlog.sh = task 4

-this repo is for my scripting assignment. please do not copy
+this repo is for my scripting assignment. please do not copy THIS PLEASE.